Global Approaches for Collaboration and Networking

 Edwards earned her PhD in neurochemistry from Fordham University, did postdoctoral research in behavioral pharmacology and neuroscience at the State University of New York, and was a tenured associate professor in the department of pharmacology at the University of Maryland.
 Her research there focused on the neural mechanisms of complex behaviors and characterization of a genetic model of affective disorders.
 She also served as chair of the Graduate Studies and Research Committee and a member of the Dean’s Executive Council at the University of Maryland.
 Currently, Edwards is also chair of Women in World Neuroscience (WWN), an independent mentoring and networking organization with the primary mission of identifying, promoting, and implementing mentoring and networking opportunities for women neuroscientists across the world.

-Martha Dávila-García, PhD
+Martha I. Dávila-García, PhD, FASPET

 Orly Weinreb, PhD